-- Centrifugal pump that is driven by belts - Water temperature regulator which regulates the engine coolant temperature - Oil cooler and radiator which incorporates a shunt system
+- Centrifugal pump that is driven by gears

+- One water temperature regulator which regulates the engine coolant temperature

+- Oil cooler

-The engine lubricating oil that is supplied is cooled.
+The engine lubricating oil, that is supplied by a gear type pump, is cooled.
 The engine lubricating oil is also filtered.
 Bypass valves provide unrestricted flow of lubrication oil to the engine components during the following conditions: